DataBiosphere/jade-data-repo/docs/jade-getting-started.md

     ```
     vault login -method=github token=$(cat ~/.gh_token)
     ```
+5. Authed as your broadinstitute.org account
-4. Environment variables are set.
+6. Environment variables are set.
 See list of environment variables [above](#12-repository-setup).
+7. Ensure `./scripts/render_configs.sh` has been run and sourced to the command line
-5.  **Set Java Version in Intellij**: You may need to manually set the java version in Intellij for the jade-data-repo project.
+8. **Set Java Version in Intellij**: You may need to manually set the java version in Intellij for the jade-data-repo project.
   * File -> Project Structure -> Project -> SDKs -> add SDK -> Download JDK -> Version: 17, Vendor - AdoptOpenJDK 17 ( I used Termurin)
      ![image](https://github.com/DataBiosphere/jade-data-repo/assets/13254229/a1e7fe17-92ba-4e17-bf3b-523afe61e099)